araujorayza/learning-RPA/README.md

-# Learning-PowerBI
+# Learning-RPA

-I'm documenting my journey with MS PowerBI and I hope it can help you out :)
+I'm documenting my journey with MS PowerBI and PowerAutomate and I hope it can help you out :)

 ## First Resources